raunoraa/find-streets-eulerian-path/README.md

 - **Length of the Eulerian path** in meters.
 - **Coefficient**, which shows the efficiency of the Eulerian path (Eulerian path divided by length of the street lanes).
 - **Execution time** in minutes.

 ---

+## **📊 Examples**

+I have included some examples of the input files and the results of running the program with them. <br>
+I have also included the qgz file, which has the necessary QGIS configuration already done to view the animation of the output file. <br>
+You can find the examples in this [Google Drive folder](https://drive.google.com/drive/folders/1iLgaCyLz092MU7t6YOZGydiwEh6wuK1s?usp=sharing).

+---